ajwills72/rminr/docs/README.md

 Thanks to the following people for their feedback and advice on these materials:

-Jackie Andrade, Eleanor Andrade May, Martyn Atkins, Patric Bach, Alison Bacon, Dale Barr, Chris Berry, Allegra Cattani, Laura Charlton,
+Jackie Andrade, Eleanor Andrade May, Martyn Atkins, Patric Bach, Alison Bacon, Dale Barr, Nadège Bault, Chris Berry, Allegra Cattani, Laura Charlton,
 Lisa DeBruine,
 Charlotte Edmunds,